-When signed in you will see a red button “ADD A PROPERTY” at right side of your screen.
+Once you sign in, you will see a red button saying “ADD A PROPERTY” on the right side of your screen.
 Click that button.

 A popup will appear asking for the property you want to add.
-Here you can add a website, sub-domain, directory or an android application URL.
+Here you can add a website, a sub-domain, a directory, or the URL of an Android application.

-If your website is under HTTP, put the URL http://www.example.com
+- If your website is under HTTP, put the URL http://www.example.com, and

 Step 3: Verify the Ownership of Property

-1. Recommended Method: verification through logging into domain name provider panel e.g. goDaddy.com.
-You will see a list of domain name providers under this method.
+You will see a list of domain name providers in this section.
 Select yours and follow the steps explained on that page.

-2. Alternative Method: if first method seems complicated, select the alternative method.
-Under this section, you will see multiple options to verify your website.
-Select the one that suits you best, follow the instructions and click “verify” button afterwards.
+2. Alternative Method: Under this section, you will see multiple options to verify your website.
+Select the one that suits you best.

 Salient Features of Google Webmaster Tools